ilhamsakti27/design-and-implementation-of-an-automatic-nutrition-and-disease-detection-system-for-hydroponic/README.md

 **Remote**
 1. To access the Raspberry Pi remotely, you can use XRDP.
-2. Update system packages & install XRDP
+2. Update system packages & install XRDP.
     ```bash
     sudo apt update
     sudo apt upgrade